 With its recycled paper packaging and the proprietary “Tough Solar” technology that allows the new Casio G-Shock Go Green GR7900EW-7 to work literally for years without the need to change its onboard battery, the electronic gadget looks like a nice choice for environmentally-conscious customers with a taste for an active lifestyle.
-Perhaps, the only thing that could probably scare them away is white rubberized plastic used for its outer case: it will get dirty in no time and will get only dirtier as the years are passing by.
+Perhaps, the only thing that could probably scare them away is the white rubberized plastic used for its outer case: it will get dirty in no time and will get only dirtier as the years are passing by.

 Traditionally for the series, the Go Green GR7900EW-7 is by no means small seriously limiting the choice of outfit you could possibly wear with this timekeeper.
 Well, if you only plan to wear one in a gym or use it with other types of sports activities, this shouldn’t be a problem.

-However, despite being relatively big, the gadget -just like most other members of G-Shock family- is not especially heavy tipping the scales at around 71 grams or slightly less than 2.5 ounces.
+However, despite being relatively big, the gadget -just like most other members of the G-Shock family- is not especially heavy tipping the scales at around 71 grams or slightly less than 2.5 ounces.

-Although I have an impression that such functions as tide graph calculator is a bit superfluous for most potential owners, the stopwatch and countdown timer may be useful for those who don’t dare to bring his or her expensive smartphone anywhere near lifted, pulled and abused in any other way heavy hardware, but still doesn’t want to spend money on a specialized device.
+Although I have the impression that such functions as the tide graph calculator is a bit superfluous for most potential owners, the stopwatch and countdown timer may be useful for those who don’t dare to bring their expensive smartphone anywhere near lifted, pulled and abused in any other way heavy hardware, but still doesn’t want to spend money on a specialized device.

 Another nice thing about this device is the “green” power-saving mode that increases the timekeeper’s time of operation more than 2.5 times as opposed to normal mode: convenient if you don’t plan to wear this little green monster on a daily basis.